How to Make an Easy Blue Jean Rag Quilt Tutorial

 When I make a quilt, I intend it to last a very long time and endure plenty of use and abuse.
 My recent rag quilts are always finished with a narrow border.
 The special rag quilts even get a ruffled rag quilt border!

 A 2”-4” border is easy to add and will stabilize all those seams around the quilt edge.
 Since the threads have been cut close at the end of the seams, these are the weakest points on your new quilt.
 Adding a simple border around your whole quilt will reinforce these seams and hold everything together just a bit better.

 Adding a border is quite easy on this quilt since it only has a single layer.
 Simply cut fabric strips the width you desire and to the length of your quilt edges.

 Now sew a line of stitching ½” from the outer edge and stitch a second time over the same stitching line.
 Repeat for each border strip.
 This will be the outside edge and the stitching reinforces the border from excessive raveling.
 Attach the unsewn edge to you quilt with a 1/2″ seam, keeping wrong sides together.

-Finishing A Rag Quilt Edge Without a Border
+Finishing A Blue Jean Rag Quilt Edge Without a Border

 Once all the blocks are sewn together, your last step is to sew around the entire quilt ½” from the edge.
 Then sew around a 2nd time to keep the edges secure.
 That’s all the sewing there is.